Rei-SwitchBot/faq/en-us/Evaporative Humidifier Auto-refill.md

 - Use a metal object, such as a small iron rod or any magnetic material, to touch the marked area on the frame (see image below).
 ![image](https://github.com/user-attachments/assets/29f7dc2b-bea6-4675-8203-1759a0a12d82)

 If the magnet is not responsive, the sensor may not be properly installed in the filter frame.
-Please contact us through the SwitchBot App (Profile → Help & Feedback → Submit Feedback) to request a replacement filter frame.
 Our support team will arrange a new one for you.
 If the magnet is present and responsive, there may be an issue with the humidifier itself.
 In this case, a device replacement may be needed.
 To expedite the process, please provide the following details:
 - Purchase channel
 - Order ID